stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

     mutate(number_of_reviews = extract_number_of_reviews(all_reviews))
 ```

+Now that it is correctly formated, dividing number of reviews into
+categories might help analyzing this variable later.

 ``` r
 # Divide number of reviews into 3 categories: none, some, a lot
 steam_games <-